JayPanoz/resilientwebdesign/eBook/readme.md

 ### Conversion

-Should you want to alter the EPUB file so that small-caps are exported, here is how you convert the EPUB file to InCopy using [Pandoc](http://pandoc.org).
+Should you want to alter the EPUB file so that small-caps are exported or to remove hyperlinks, here is how you convert the EPUB file to InCopy using [Pandoc](http://pandoc.org).

 ```
 pandoc -s -f epub -t icml -o [path/to/ResilientWebDesign.icml] [path/to/ResilientWebDesign.epub]